 Getting your SaaS contracts into a good shape will help you build and de-risk your SaaS business.
 Your SaaS contracts are the concrete legal representation of your relationship with your customers.
 They can help you or harm you, especially in the long run.
 So here are the top ten clauses to include in SaaS contracts.

-It’s all well and good to know the top clauses to include in SaaS contracts but you need to start somewhere.
-Every SaaS contract needs to be built to match what your business offers and how it operations.
+Knowing the top clauses for SaaS contracts is essential, but you must start somewhere.
+Build every SaaS contract to align with your business offerings and operations.
 One of the easiest ways to do this is start with a SaaS contract template.
 Once you have a SaaS contract template the next place to move it is to find an experienced SaaS lawyer.
-The experienced SaaS lawyer will help you to customize your contract template into a contract that will work for your business.
-As part of that process you can work with your lawyer to ensure that you cover off the top ten clauses to include in SaaS contracts, so let’s have a look at them.
+An experienced SaaS lawyer helps customize your contract template to work for your business.
+Work with your lawyer to cover the top ten clauses in SaaS contracts during this process.

 Clauses to Include in SaaS Contracts